Starstreak: Description

 When used in the light or MANPADS role, the Starstreak missile is transported in a sealed launch tube.
 This tube is attached to an aiming unit for firing.
 The operator tracks the target using the aiming unit's optically stabilized sight.
 The process of tracking the target allows the aiming unit to compute the right trajectory to bring the missile together with the target.
 The operator can indicate wind direction to the unit and, in the case of a long-range target, provide superelevation.
 When the initial tracking is complete, the operator fires the missile by pressing a button.

 The missile then fires the first-stage rocket motor; this launches the missile from the tube but burns out before leaving the tube to protect the operator.
 4 m away from the operator, when the missile is at a safe distance, the second stage fires.
 This rapidly accelerates the missile to a burn-out velocity exceeding Mach 3.
 As the second stage burns out, three dart sub-munitions are released.

 The dart housing is made from a tungsten alloy.
 The darts are each 396 mm long, 22 mm in diameter, and about 900 g in mass.
-Around half the weight of each dart – approximately 450 g – is its explosive charge, detonated by a delayed-action, impact-activated fuse.
+Around half the weight of each dart – approximately 450 g – is its explosive charge, detonated by a delayed-action, impact-activated fuze.
 Each dart consists of a rotating fore-body, with two canard fins, attached to a non-rotating rear assembly with four fins.
 The rear assembly of each dart also houses the guidance electronics including a rearwards facing sensor.